Hyperon Physics at BESIII: Direct CP-violation in Hyperon Decays

 CP-violation occurs if the weak phase difference $|\xi_S-\xi_P|$ is non-zero.
 One can define two parameters $\alpha$ and $\beta$ in terms of the interference of the two amplitudes to the describe the decay process~\cite{PhysRev.108.1645}

 where $\phi$ is introduced because it has a more straightforward experimental interpretation.
-If the polarization of the decaying hyperon and the angular distribution of its daughter baryon can be measured, the parameter $\alpha$ can be determined in any one-step decay, \emph{e.g.} $\Lambda \to p \pi^-$.
-To measure $\phi$, one needs a sequential decay process, such as $\Xi \to \Lambda\pi^-, \, \Lambda \to p\pi^-$ where the polarization of the mother and daughter hyperons can be compared.
+If the polarization of the decaying hyperon and the angular distribution of the final state baryon can be measured, the parameter $\alpha$ can be determined in any one-step decay, \emph{e.g.} $\Lambda \to p \pi^-$.
+To measure $\phi$, one needs a sequential decay process, such as $\Xi \to \Lambda\pi^-, \, \Lambda \to p\pi^-$ where the polarization of the parent and decay product hyperons can be compared.

 Assuming that CP is conserved, the decay parameters for baryons and antibaryons should be equal up to a relative sign, $\alpha = - \bar{\alpha}$, $\beta = - \bar{\beta}$, $\phi = - \bar{\phi}$.
 One can define two independent tests of CP-symmetry